-We often hear about the sacrifices carers make, but we don’t hear enough about the benefits of being a carer.
-Whether family or professional, carers gain a lot from their role.
+We often hear about the sacrifices carers make to provide in home care for their loved ones, but we don’t hear enough about the benefits of being a carer.
+Whether family or professional, providing in home care for the elderly offers a lot for the carer.
 In fact, many carers feel that caring has helped shape who they are as a person.
 These benefits make us better carers and they make us more balanced people.
 When we keep them in mind, we remember the bigger picture and focus on what’s most important in life.

 The Positive Impacts of Being a Family Carer

 1. You will know who your true friends and family are.

 Providing in home care services as a family carer can be lonely, but it will also show you who your true friends are.
 They’re the ones who are willing to offer help or keep you company as you support your loved one ageing in place.
 They’re the people who will listen to you talk about the difficult moments of in home care.
 They will celebrate your victories alongside you.
 When someone is there for you in your most challenging moments, you’ll develop a deep trust.
 Caring helps you realise which relationships are your best and strengthens them even further.

 Takeaway Tip: Sometimes it can be hard for your loved ones to know how to be there for you.
 If you’re feeling isolated, learn to ask for help from a trusted friend or family member.
 Tell them you’re feeling lonely and ask if you can go out for coffee or even take a walk together.
 Your loved ones may not reach out because they’re worried about burdening you with more obligations on top of your care in the home duties.
 Make it clear that you appreciate the time you spend together.

 2. You will learn not to second guess yourself.